Function recovery on manifolds using scattered data

-Given points $x_1,\ldots,x_n\in\mathbb{S}^d$ and weights $w_1,\ldots,w_n\in\IR$ attached to them, their weighted spherical $L_2$-discrepancy is given by
+Given points $P=\{x_1,\ldots,x_n\}\subset\mathbb{S}^d$ and weights $w_1,\ldots,w_n\in\IR$ attached to them, their weighted spherical $L_2$-discrepancy is given by

 where $\sigma_d$ is the normalized uniform measure on $\mathbb{S}^d$ and $\mathbf{1}_A$ denotes the characteristic function of a set $A$.
-It is a measure of equidistribution of the weighted point set and returns the average approximation error when one uses the measure $\sum_{j=1}^n w_j \delta_{x_j}$ to measure the volume of spherical caps.
-For equal weights $w_j=1/n$ it reduces to the spherical $L_2$-discrepancy, see, e.g., Drmota and Tichy \cite[Chapter 2.1.3]{DT97}.
+It returns the average approximation error when one uses the measure $\sum_{j=1}^n w_j \delta_{x_j}$ to approximate the volume of spherical caps.
+For equal weights $w_j=1/n$ it reduces to spherical $L_2$-discrepancy which is connected to energy optimization via Stolarsky's principle.
+We refer to Brauchart and Dick~\cite{BD13} for an elegant proof which uses the Hilbert space structure of the Sobolev space $H^{(d+1)/2}_2(\mathbb{S}^d)$.

-If we are interested in recovering the integral of a function $f$ in the Sobolev space $H=H^{(d+1)/2}_2(\mathbb{S}^d)$ with respect to $\sigma_d$ by means of evaluating $f$ at the points $P=\{x_1,\ldots,x_n\}$, the best we can do is to consider a linear algorithm $f\mapsto Q_{P,w}(f):=\sum_{j=1}^n w_j f(x_j)$, where $w=(w_1,\ldots,w_n)\in\IR^n$ are suitable weights.
-The representation of the reproducing kernel of $H$, obtained by Brauchart and Dick~\cite{BD13}, together with the formula on the worst-case integration error for functions in a reproducing kernel Hilbert space, give the identity